Moist chocolate coffee cake with big fudgy crumbs ~ breakfast doesn’t get any better!

 - Top evenly with the crumble mixture.
 Note: scatter the crumbs evenly and all the way to the edges of the cake, don't mound them in the center.
 This will help the cake bake more evenly.

-- Bake the cake in the center rack of your preheated oven for 35-45 minutes, or until done in the middle.
+- Bake the cake in the center rack of your preheated oven for about 45 minutes, or until done in the middle.
 The center should not be wobbly.
 You can check with a toothpick, but be aware that this is a brownie-like cake so your toothpick may come out with fudgy crumbs.
 Don't over-bake.

 - Let cool for about 10-15 minutes, the shower generously with powdered sugar through a seive.